ac3lab/ac3lab.github.io/_posts/result-prediction-series/2025-04-15-post-value-market_2_ing.md

 Let’s take a look at our match dataset.
 It has about 19 fields, but only the following are relevant to us:

 <div  style="width: 80%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img2.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img2.png" class="img-fluid rounded z-depth-1" %}
 </div>

 <b>Legend:</b> home: Home team; away: Away team; res: Match result; oddHome: Home team's chance of victory; oddDraw: Chance of a draw; oddAway: Away team's chance of victory.